RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Experiments

-In this section, we test the proposed RECOME over three 2-D synthetic datasets and compare with three representative algorithms over six real datasets.
-All experiments are implemented in Microsoft Visual C++ 2015 14.0.24720.00 on a workstation (Windows 64 bit, 4 Intel 3.2 GHz processors, 4 GB of RAM).
+In this section, we evaluate RECOME over synthetic and real-world datasets, and compare it with six other representative algorithms.
+We introduce the experiment setup in Section \ref{ssec:ExpeSetu}, and then present the experimental results and analysis in Section \ref{ssec:ExpeResu}.
+In section \ref{ssec:ParaAnal}, we conduct the parameter analysis of RECOME.
+Our implementation uses Microsoft Visual C++ 2015 14.0.24720.00, and all experiments are conducted on a workstation (Windows 64 bit, 4 Intel 3.2 GHz processors, 4 GB of RAM).
+Our code has been released in: { \url{https://github.com/gyla1993/RECOME-A-new-density-based-clustering-algorithm-using-relative-KNN-kernel-density}}.